Chart Color Schemes

 Dolls Point has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Allure Collection, M6 Motorway Stage 1, Community and Cultural Centre - Rockdale Spine, and Sydney Metro West are key projects, with the following providing details on those most relevant.
+AreaSearch has identified one major project likely affecting this region: Allure Collection, M6 Motorway Stage 1, Community and Cultural Centre - Rockdale Spine, and Sydney Metro West are key projects, with the following details focusing on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.